 Studying these paintings will help you to think about form, shades and how the colors work together and will hopefully give you a few ideas on how you can shape your photography work to form strong and engaging images.

 8. Develop Your Eye for Still Life Scenes

 Now it’s time for you to have a go yourself.
 Find a quiet day in your schedule and set aside some time to practice.
 Try setting up your camera and backdrop by a suitably light spot next to a window and get snapping!

-There is plenty of demand for still life photography, particularly now that it is so simple for photographers to provide images for stock photography libraries, that are accessed by magazines, business publications and for online content.
-Once you’ve got your shots, don’t be afraid to share them online, you could even try using Envato’s PhotoDune stock photography service.
+There is plenty of demand for still life photography, particularly now that it is so simple for photographers to provide images for stock photography libraries.
+Once you’ve got your shots, don’t be afraid to share them online!
+You could even try selling your pictures on PhotoDune, Envato’s stock photography market.
 So each time you set up a shoot, work as if you are on assignment, you never know, your still life work might even make you a few bucks along the way!

 Still life encompases a lot of subjects, and many photographers specialize in sub-genres: food phography, product photography, architectural photography, and catalog work are popular ones.

 If you're interested in doing still life professionally, Dave Bode's course, Fundamentals of Still Life and Product Photography, is a great place to start.